Text and rubrics of the Roman Canon: Supra quæ

 The earliest attestation of the Roman Canon is in the De sacramentis of Ambrose (c.
 340 – 397).
-At that time the prayer Supra quae came after what is now the following prayer, Supplices, and the two formed a single prayer, a structure corresponding exactly with that of the Anaphora of St Mark, which demonstrates that "the Roman canon, too, has had a history involving an evolution, development and reworkings".
+At that time the prayer Supra quæ came after what is now the following prayer, Supplices, and the two formed a single prayer, a structure corresponding exactly with that of the Anaphora of St Mark, which demonstrates that "the Roman canon, too, has had a history involving an evolution, development and reworkings".